 Tax Planning Season – Choose Your Federal Budget

-We are now in May and that signals the start of the year-end tax planning season.
-With a federal election coming up on Saturday 18 May, it’s a very unusual tax planning season.
-Normally the Federal Budget is handed down in May, and it is usually a document that we can reasonably rely on in formulating some tax planning strategies.
-Due to the upcoming election, however, the Budget was delivered on 2 April 2019.
-While this gives us some extra time to consider the tax related budget proposals and how they might impact on our clients, there is a high degree of uncertainty around who will form government following the election.
+We are now in May, and that signals the start of the year-end tax planning season.
+With a federal election on Saturday, 18 May, it’s a very unusual tax planning season.
+Typically the Federal Budget is handed down in May, and it is usually a document that we can reasonably rely on in formulating some tax planning strategies.
+However, due to the upcoming election, the Budget was delivered on 2 April 2019.
+While this gives us some extra time to consider the tax-related budget proposals and how they might impact our clients, there is a high degree of uncertainty around who will form the government following the election.
 For this reason, we also need to consider the opposition’s Budget Reply.

-While remaining apolitical, we have attempted to explain below the key tax and superannuation related measures proposed by both the Coalition and the ALP.
-It may be worth noting that with a three year government term, another election will need to be called by May 2022.
+While remaining apolitical, we have attempted to explain below the vital tax and superannuation-related measures proposed by the Coalition and the ALP.
+It may be worth noting that with a three-year government term, another election must be called by May 2022.
 In other words, proposals that extend past that date may rely on a new government continuing to support them.

 Personal Income Tax Cuts

-The increased LaMITO applies from 1 July 2018 (ie the current tax year).
-The table below shows the changes proposed by both the Coalition and the ALP.
+The increased LaMITO applies from 1 July 2018 (i.e. the current tax year).
+The table below shows the changes the Coalition and the ALP proposed.

 Changes to Thresholds and Rates

-The ALP have not committed to these changes.
+The ALP has not committed to these changes.

 Instant Asset Write-off threshold

-The Coalition proposed increasing the instant asset write-off from $25,000 to $30,000, and extending it to businesses with a turnover of up to $50 million (previously only applied to businesses with turnover up to $10 million).
+The Coalition proposed increasing the instant asset write-off from $25,000 to $30,000 and extending it to businesses with a turnover of up to $50 million (previously only applied to businesses with a turnover of up to $10 million).
 This will apply from 2 April 2019 until 30 June 2020.

-The ALP supported this proposal, and it has already been passed into law.
+The ALP supported this proposal, which has already been passed into law.

-The ALP have additionally proposed, from 1 July 2020, a 20% tax deduction in the first year for all businesses investing in equipment above $20,000.
-This would seem to now only impact those businesses with turnover exceeding $50 million.
+The ALP has additionally proposed, from 1 July 2020, a 20% tax deduction in the first year for all businesses investing in equipment above $20,000.
+This would now only impact those businesses with turnover exceeding $50 million.

 Loans from Companies to Shareholders

-Some proposals to change the way the tax law treats loans from companies to shareholders had previously been proposed to apply from 1 July 2019.
-The Coalition has deferred these changes, and they will now not apply until 1 July 2020.
-These rules and their potential impact are quite complex, and we’ll explain them further during tax planning to those who may be effected, however it is good news that there is now another year to address them.
+Some proposals to change how the tax law treats loans from companies to shareholders had previously been proposed to apply from 1 July 2019.
+The Coalition has deferred these changes and will not apply until 1 July 2020.
+These rules and their potential impact are pretty complex, and we’ll explain them further during tax planning to those affected.
+However, it is good news that there is now another year to address them.